rakutentech/android-miniapp/miniapp/USERGUIDE.md

         return name
     }

+    override fun getUserName(
+        onSuccess: (name: String) -> Unit,
+        onError: (message: String) -> Unit
+    ) {
+        val name: String = ""
+        // Check if there is any valid username in HostApp
+        // .. .. ..
+        if (name is valid)
+            onSuccess(name) // allow miniapp to get the name. else
+            onError(message) // reject miniapp to get the name with message explanation.
+    }

-    override fun getProfilePhoto(): String {
+    // note: it has been deprecated now override fun getProfilePhoto(): String {
         var profilePhotoUrl: String = ""
         // Implementation details to get profile photo url
         // .. .. ..
         return profilePhotoUrl
+    }

+    override fun getProfilePhoto(
+        onSuccess: (photoUrl: String) -> Unit,
+        onError: (message: String) -> Unit
+    ) {
+        val photoUrl: String = ""
+        // Check if there is any valid photo url in HostApp
+        // .. .. ..
+        if (photoUrl is valid)
+            onSuccess(photoUrl) // allow miniapp to get the photo url. else
+            onError(message) // reject miniapp to get the photo url with message explanation.
     }

     override fun getAccessToken(